sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/code_insights_pings.md

 ## Terminology

 - **FE event** - log events that we send by calling standard telemetry service on the frontend.
 These pings live only in the `event_logs` table.
 These typically represent user actions, such as hovers.
-- **BE ping** - pings that our BE sends to ping store by checking/selecting data from database tables.
-Our backend sends these pings when something has been updated in the database tables that the ping depends on.
+- **BE ping** - pings that our BE sends to the ping store by checking/selecting data from database tables.
+Our backend periodically sends these pings to the `event_logs` table.
+These typically represent absolute counts across the entire instance.

 ## Metrics